Sunset Boulevard (film): Cinematography and design

-The bed in the shape of a boat in which Norma Desmond slept had been owned by the dancer Gaby Deslys, who died in 1920.
+The bed in the shape of a boat in which Norma Desmond slept had been owned by dancer Gaby Deslys, who died in 1920.
 It had originally been bought by the Universal prop department at auction after Deslys's death.
 The bed appeared in The Phantom of the Opera (1925) starring Lon Chaney.

 Wilder also made use of authentic locales.
 Joe's apartment is in the Alto Nido, a real apartment block in central Hollywood that was often home to struggling writers.
 It is located at 1851 Ivar Ave. and Franklin Ave. west of the Hollywood Freeway.
 The scenes of Gillis and Betty Schaefer on Paramount's back lot were filmed on the actual studio back lot, and the interior of Schwab's Drug Store was carefully recreated for several scenes.
-The exterior scenes of the Desmond house were filmed at a house on Wilshire Boulevard built during the 1920s by the millionaire William O. Jenkins.
-Jenkins and his family lived in it for only one year before then leaving it abandoned for more than a decade, which earned it the nickname "Phantom House".
+The exterior scenes of the Desmond house were filmed at a house on Wilshire Boulevard built during the 1920s by the millionaire William O. Jenkins, who with his family had lived in it for only one year before then leaving it abandoned for more than a decade, which earned it the nickname "Phantom House".
 By 1949, it was owned by the former wife of J. Paul Getty.
 The house was later featured in Nicholas Ray's Rebel Without a Cause (1955).
 It was demolished by the Gettys in 1957 to make way for the construction of an office building.

 During filming, considerable publicity was given to the health-conscious Gloria Swanson's youthful appearance, which made her look the same age as Holden.
 Wilder insisted that the age difference between the characters be delineated, and instructed makeup supervisor Wally Westmore to make Swanson look older.
 Swanson argued that a woman of Norma Desmond's age, with her considerable wealth and devotion to self, would not necessarily look old, and suggested Holden be made up to appear younger.
 Wilder agreed, and Westmore was assigned this task, which allowed Swanson to portray Norma Desmond as more glamorous a figure than Wilder had originally imagined.

 Score

 Franz Waxman's musical score was the final element added to Sunset Boulevard.
 His theme for Norma was based on tango music, inspired by her having danced the tango with Rudolph Valentino.
 This style was contrasted with Joe's bebop theme.
 Waxman also used distorted arrangements of popular film-music styles from the 1920s and 1930s to suggest Norma Desmond's state of mind.
 The film's score was recorded for compact disc by the Royal Scottish National Orchestra, conducted by Joel McNeely, and released in 2002.
 The surviving parts of the original score were released in 2010.

-A suite from the film's score, as well as an arrangement by the conductor John Mauceri of various cues in sonata form are published by Sony Music.
+A suite from the film's score, as well as an arrangement by the conductor John Mauceri of various cues in sonata form, are published by Sony Music.